FedEx® HealthCare Solutions

 Shipping Optimized for Small Packages

 by Dr. Christelle Laot

 July 10, 2017

-A large pharmaceutical company was recently able to generate savings by selecting overnight shipping rather than a more economical mode of transportation.
+A large pharmaceutical company generated savings by selecting overnight shipping rather than a more economical mode of transportation.
 When the company reduced packaging materials and associated shipping weights for faster transit times, it received only small financial incentives on a per-package basis, but savings were significant when looking at a large volume of small packages.
 Although those results may seem counterintuitive, the FedEx Life Sciences and Specialty Services internal team has advised shippers for years to take a holistic approach regarding small packages with temperature-sensitive contents.

 Even though overnight shipping can cost more than slower modes of transportation, it has major benefits that help to offset those transportation costs.
 In addition to the reduction in insulation materials mentioned earlier, simplified packaging designs can mean lower labor costs toward package preparation.
 Overnight shipments also have tighter, more reliable time windows for delivery, with a faster turnaround for reusable temperature data loggers and packaging.
 But more importantly, the risk of temperature excursion during transit is generally lower for overnight shipments, since small packages are flown at night and then delivered in morning hours, when weather conditions are more moderate.

 In contrast, a more economical mode of transportation could imply exposure to extreme temperatures for a day or more on tarmacs and in truck containers.
 Any temperature excursion costs time and money, especially when no stability data exists and corrective and preventive actions (CAPA) are being drafted.When all direct and indirect costs are accounted for the total cost of overnight shipping is often attractive to healthcare shippers.